andersevenrud/microservice-rnd/README.md

 Provides a basic frontend interface and API that interacts with a runner service that spawns processes to demonstrate usage of event streams, etc, along with some administration interfaces to inspect the underlying services.
+[Keycloak](https://www.keycloak.org/) is used for authentication and authorization.

 **Please note that the out-of-the-box configurations are not safe for a production environment.**